-Launched in April of 2017, Cosmos uses their own native cryptocurrency called Atoms to transact.
+Launched in April of 2017, Cosmos uses their own native cryptocurrency called Atom to transact.
 It aims to fix the scalability and interoperability problems that the blockchain industry has faced for the past years.

 It uses a hybrid proof of stake system where validators are delegated and rewarded for maintaining the blockchain’s security.
 However, your Atoms do need to be locked in.